oscarludick/observer-pttrn-ts/README.md

 }
 ```

-The Observable class will keep track of the observers and manage their registration or removal.
+The Observable class will keep track of the observers and manage their registration and removal.

 ```ts
 export abstract class Observable<T> {